 Interventional Radiologists are physicians who specialize in minimally invasive image-guided procedures.
 Interventional radiologists use a problem solving skill set that combines clinical, procedural, and imaging expertise to treat patients.
 They often utilize cutting edge technology in medicine and sometimes even become involved in the medical device and innovation process.
 They are not defined by organ system or pathology and work with many different types of physicians in the hospital.
 Interventional radiologists can also find themselves involved in the care of a patient who is too sick for any other therapy, requiring them to rely upon their innovative problem-solving skills to save the patient.

 Medical students and diagnostic radiology residents can choose between various pathways to become an interventional radiologist.
-For detailed information about IR training pathways, please visit the IR residency and fellowships webpage.
+For detailed information about IR training pathways, please visit the IR residency and fellowship webpage.

 All training pathways will lead to the new American Board of Radiology (ABR) IR/DR Certificate, which certifies practice in both interventional radiology and diagnostic radiology.
 Please visit the ABR website for more information on the new IR/DR certifying exam.